Switching nonparametric regression models for multi-curve data: Discussion

 \section{Discussion}

 We have introduced a method for the analysis of data arising from random samples of a process with a complex structure.
 The structure depends on a latent state process where each state corresponds to a true smooth regression function.
 The estimation techniques and standard error calculations were developed for several specific cases of state processes and error covariances.
-While the models we considered may not capture all of the dependencies in a data set, our techniques and ideas should carry over to more complex latent state processes and richer time series modelling of the error process.
+We have considered restrictive covariance structures, save for the case where $\matr{V}$ is completely unrestricted.
+While the covariance models we consider may not capture all of the dependencies in a data set, our techniques and ideas should carry over to more complex time series modelling of the error process.
+For instance, we can model more complicated covariance structures via random regression approaches, such as with B-spline basis functions or with lines that have random slopes in addition to random intercepts.
+Similarly, we can use our methods to consider more complex models for the latent process, such as a Markov model with covariate-dependent transition probabilities.
 Further useful extensions might incorporate a dependence among replicates; for instance, in studying energy consumption of several buildings, one would want to incorporate a random ``building" effect.